MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/organization-management.md

 You can also add users through the steps outlined in the previous section, [Add users and assign access](#add-users).

-Using Azure AD, you can add all organizational members view access to all projects by adding them to the Project Collection Valid Users, or as contributors to all projects by adding them to a custom contributor group you create at the organization level.
-Or, you can segment access by adding select Azure AD groups to Contributors groups in select projects.
+Using Azure AD, you can segment access by adding select Azure AD groups to Contributors groups in select projects.

 <a id="add-users-notes" />

+## Add users through group rules

+A best practice to use when managing users is to manage them through security groups.
+You can use the default security groups Azure DevOps provides, create custom security groups, or reference Azure AD groups.
+You can use any of these  groups to add and manage user access levels using group rules.
+To learn more, see [Add a group rule to assign access levels and extensions](assign-access-levels-and-extensions-by-group-membership.md).

 ## Add users implementation notes

 The following notes address details specific to adding users at different levels&mdash;such as to a team, project, or organization.

 - All users that are added at the organization or collection level can be assigned to work items of all projects.
+However, if the user doesn't have access to the project, then they won't be able to view or edit the work item.
-- All users that are added at the project level can be assigned to work items of the specific projects.
+- All users that are invited or added as a member at the project level can be assigned to work items of the project.
-- When a valid user is invited to contribute to a project or a team, assigned a work item to a project or added to a security group, they are automatically added to the Project Valid Users group for that project.

 ## Set up billing